Partner with the Baltimore Police Department, getting as close to real-world forensic studies as possible.

 - police officer

 This concentration focuses on the scientific aspects of criminal investigation.
 You'll be working in the University of Baltimore's state-of-the-art Jami R. Grant Forensic Laboratories, built in conjunction with the Baltimore Police Department to train students and to serve as a reserve crime lab for the city.
 Your coursework in the lab will allow you to interact with forensic professionals and gain experience with sophisticated equipment.

-- Our undergraduate program will prepare you for work in the field and in the laboratory in such careers as:
+Our Forensic Science Concentration will prepare you for work in the field and in the laboratory in such careers as:

 - trace evidence examiner

 - crime scene technician

 For more information about undergraduate admission, please contact the Office of Admission at firstname.lastname@example.org or 1.877.ApplyUB.